HANDBOOK RULES

 If someone is going to pick your child up at school, please send a note with the child or call the school. *Without a note or parent/guardian call, your child will be put on the bus they were initially assigned.
 Please make every effort to call before 12:00 p.m. for a change of plan.
 Parents must request the change of plan.

-Parents/Guardians picking up their child/children after school (3:10 pm) must send a written notice to the school prior to the end of the school day.
+Parents/Guardians picking up their child/children after school (3:15 pm) must send a written notice to the school prior to the end of the school day.
 Students will be dismissed with other car riders at the high school entrance.

 In order to attend school-sponsored activities/extracurricular activities (weightlifting, basketball, baseball, volleyball, basketball, softball, etc.) after regular school hours as a spectator or participant, the student must be in school at least one-half of the school day.

+Excusable absences include personal illness, death in the family, quarantine, religious holidays, doctor or dentist appointments, court dates, or other emergency reasons deemed just cause by the school district.
+Parents should make every reasonable effort to make medical appointments outside of the school day.
 Family Vacations during non-school time is encouraged to avoid prolonged student absences.
 Please notify the principal in writing at least one week in advance of your planned family vacation so the absence can be submitted to the Superintendent for approval.
 Arrangements to make up class work must be made in advance of the intended vacation.

 Please be aware of the following procedures in place regarding student excused absences: